Barrister career path

 Attend pupillage fairs, including the National Pupillage Fair, which is usually held in March.

 Applications for pupillage are made through the centralised site, the Pupillage Gateway (which replaces the Pupillage Portal and is the system formerly known as OLPAS).
-The gateway is set to launch in February 2013.
+The gateway launched in February 2013.
 Most chambers (or 'Pupillage Training Organisations') are members of the centralised gateway system, but some are not.
 Nevertheless, available pupillages at both types of chambers are listed on the system, but non-members will have varying deadlines and methods of application, and you will have to check their individual websites for details.

 Pupillage offers via the centralised system will be made during August.
 Obtain a certificate for completion of the academic stage of legal training.